 Staff members at Millbank found out because I was helping people.
 I was there for three months.
 There was a lady from the Refugee Council.
 She asked, “Do you want to study to become an interpreter?”
 The course was 12 weeks and I finished on June 25 this year.
-I started working with Clear Voices in Dover immediately.
+I started working with Clear Voice in Dover immediately.

 I interpret mostly for asylum seekers and I get a lot of calls every day – up to 20.
 I just want to relax between them because it’s too much when you have your own problems and listen to other people’s problems.
 I’m trying to separate them.

 Language is important.
 When you don’t have it, you need to have somebody – a lot of people don’t know how to talk.
 I am gifted with that and I am trying to help as much as I can.

 I hope that I wake up not too tired because you have to be in the mood for interpreting.
 If you are not in the mood you will not find the right words.
 It’s a bit frustrating when you’re tired and you keep doing it.